-Planning applications for new community facilities will always be considered positively by the Town Council and the loss of any community facilities would be seen as the last resort.
+Planning applications for new community facilities will always be considered positively by the Town Council and projects to retain and sustain existing community facilities should always be considered in the first instance.
+The loss of any community facilities would be seen as the last resort.

-Policy BSP6: Safeguarding Community Facilities
+Policy BSP6: Sustaining Community Facilities

-Existing community facilities or those gaining planning permission for such use will be safeguarded from other prejudicial development on or adjacent to the site.
+New community facilities or those gaining planning permission for such use will be supported.